Head back over to the 5 Different Types of Juicers Explained (Ultimate Guide)

 Due to the limited oxidation created by a masticating juicer, juice from this type of juicer can be stored for between 48-72 hours.
 Juice from a centrifugal juicer should not be stored for more than 24 hours.

 The longer storage time allowed by juice from a masticating juicer can turn into a real time saver.
 I usually make enough juice to last 3 days with my masticating juicer, this allows me to spend much less time juicing.
-If you are really interested in saving time, check out a vertical masticating juicer.
+If you are really interested in saving time, check out the 10 best vertical masticating juicers.

 If you need to juice every day to drink juice every day, you will likely miss a day here and there.
 If you are looking to get the most benefit by drinking juice daily a masticating juicer will make this much easier.